Where Do You Think? A Key Difference Between Introverts & Extroverts

 - Match your communication preferences to those of the sender / receiver.
 For example, if you are communicating with an extravert, keep the email brief and / or pick up the phone — an extravert is not likely to read a long email.
 If you receive a long email from an introvert, take the time to read their musings — it’s quite likely there’s gold in them there paragraphs.

 If you don’t know something about an extravert, you haven’t been listening.

 If you don’t know something about an introvert, you haven’t asked.

 The American workplace has a natural bias toward extraversion.
 As a result, extraverts often need to remind themselves to stop talking now and then.
 And the introverts need to step forward.
 Don’t wait to be asked—and don’t relegate yourself to the shadows.

 So, where do you think?
 Internally?
 Externally?
 Somewhere in between?
-Join the conversation in the comments.

 Heather Hollick has been helping others become better leaders and craft more meaningful careers for more than 25 years.
 Her experience spans both business and technology, operations and organizational development.
 Oh, and she was born in Canada, so she can't help but be helpful. 😉